Enhanced Coal Workers' Health Surveillance Program (ECWHSP) Data Query System

 - A map showing the percentage of examined miners in the query-specified Cumulative CWP Severity Category and query-specified geographic areas

 Certain restrictions have been placed on the queries to protect the privacy of individual miners.
-Data are not listed for any district, state, or county with less than five examined miners.
+Data are not listed for any district, state, or county with less than 10 examined miners.
 County-level queries are only generated for all ages (15 and older) and all tenures (0 to 40+).
 Data are reported by 5-year periods (or multiples of 5) because the surveillance program runs in 5-year cycles.
 Data are reported by 10-year periods (or multiples of 10) when age or tenure subsets are queried at the state or district level.
+Queries by MSHA District, state, and/or county are not allowed for combined programs, mine types, employment status, or type of employer.